Books

 Alexander B. DownesGeorge Washington University, Washington DC

-My second book, Violent Victors, was published by Princeton University Press in its International History and Politics series in November 2022.
+Violent Victors was published by Princeton University Press in its International History and Politics series in November 2022.
 The book analyzes why and how parties derived from brutal, wartime belligerents often win postwar elections.
-It argues that these bloodstained parties, if war-winning, successfully campaign as the best providers of future societal peace.
+It argues that these bloodstained parties, if war-winning, successfully campaign as the best providers of future societal security with critical implications for peace, justice, democracy, and governance.
 For this project, I was awarded the Minerva-United States Institute of Peace, Peace and Security Early Career Scholar Award and was named a 2018 Andrew Carnegie Fellow.
-The book was selected to receive the 2023 Leon Epstein Outstanding Book Award from the American Political Science Association and was Shortlisted for the 2023 Gregory Luebbert Prize for the Best Book in Comparative Politics from the American Political Science Association.
+The book won the 2024 Gregory Luebbert Prize for the Best Book in Comparative Politics from the American Political Science Association and the 2023 Leon Epstein Outstanding Book Award from the American Political Science Association.
+It was also Shortlisted for the 2023 Luebbert Best Book Prize.

 Endorsements